anvilistas/anvil-extras/docs/guides/modules/utils.rst

 The decorator takes a ``logging.Logger`` instance as one of its optional keyword arguments.
 On both the server and the client this can be a Logger from the anvil_extras logging module.
-On the server this can be from the Python ``logging`` module.
+On the server, this can be from the Python ``logging`` module.

 The decorator also takes an optional ``level`` keyword argument which must be one of the standard levels from the logging module.
 When no argument is passed, the default level is ``logging.INFO``.

 The default logger is an anvil_extras Logger instance, which will log to stdout.
-Messages will appear in your App's logs and in the IDE console.
+Messages will appear in your App's logs and the IDE console.
 You can, however, create your own logger and pass that instead if you need more sophisticated behaviour:

 .. code-block:: python